Community Worker Program (C101)

 Community Worker Faculty

 Faculty are experienced educators who bring their passion for education and change to create a highly engaging and dynamic learning environment.
-Coming from backgrounds in local, national, and global activism, they remain active on social issues and maintain close ties to communities, activists and organizations.
+The faculty have local, national, and global activism backgrounds, and they remain active on social issues and maintain close ties to communities, activists, and organizations.

 Your Field Education Options

-Students will develop relationships with our community partners through field placements, and in their classrooms through networking events, guest panels.
+Students will develop relationships with our community partners through field placements and in their classrooms through networking events and guest panels.
 Program option courses are often taught by practitioners currently working in the field (e.g., Community Legal Issues, Urban Aboriginal Peoples: Perspectives in Community Development, etc.).

 Types of Community Worker Field Placements